PyPSA/pypsa-usa/docs/source/config-configuration.md

 The `scenario` section is used for setting the wildcards and defining planning horizon settings.
 All configurations within this section are described in [wildcards](#wildcards) with the exception of planning_horizons and foresight.

-Planning horizons determines which year of future demand forecast to use for your planning model.
-If you leave `planning_horizons:` empty, historical demand will be set according to `snapshots`.
+Planning horizons determines which year(s) of future demand forecast to use for your planning model.
+To build a multi-investment period model set multiple `planning_horizons:` years.
+The `foresight:` option specifies whether perfect foresight or myopoic foresight optimization model is developed.
+In perfect foresight, a monolithic model is developed where all `planning_horizons` specified are optimized at once, e.g. future horizon values of costs and demand are incorporated into decisions made in earlier planning horizons.
+Myopic optimization solves each planning horizon sequentially, and passes the results forward.
+Currently only `perfect` foresight is implemented.

 ```{eval-rst}
 .. literalinclude:: ../../workflow/repo_data/config/config.default.yaml